LeandroHaraoka/design-patterns/AbstractFactory/AbstractFactoryFundamentals.md

 You can have multiple product families creation.
 The application should use only one of these families at a given time.
 Products from differents families should not be used together and should be unrelated.
+A family of a product is designed to be used together and this contraint must be enforced.
-Factory implementation details are not relevant for the factories client.
+Products creation, composition and representation are not relevant for the client.
+You need to provide a library of products but you need to reveal only their interfaces, not their implementation.

 ## Advantages

-The Abstract Factory encapsultes details of product creation and clients deal only with abstractions.
+The Abstract Factory encapsultes details of product creation and clients deal only with factories and products abstractions.
 Avoids coupling between concrete products creation and client code.
 Open/Closed Principle: new product families can be introduced by adding a new Concrete Factory that implements or derives from the Abstract Factory.
 Single Responsibility Principle: each Concrete Product creation is extracted to a single place, the Concrete Factory.
 Any necessary change would be performed at this place.
+The Concrete Factory is instantiated in a single place.
+It makes easy to change the product family an application uses.
+Consistency among products is granted as all of them must belong to the same family.

 ## Disadvantages